ItsCbass/Twist/README.md

 be scaled up to more complex applications if you so choose.

 Twist wouldn't be possible without the amazing blog posts and tutorials from Jahongir Rahmonov.
-Make sure to go follow his github here: https://github.com/rahmonov and star a couple of his projects.
+Make sure to go follow his Github Profile here: https://github.com/rahmonov and star a couple of his projects.
 I'm sure that would make his day just a little better.
 The link to his blog post is here: https://rahmonov.me/posts/write-python-framework-part-one/